surpher/PactSwift/README.md

 `PactSwift` first checks whether `URL` has been provided when initializing `MockService` object.
 If it is not provided it will check for `PACT_OUTPUT_DIR` environment variable.
 If env var is not set, it will attempt to write your Pact contract into `/tmp/pacts` directory.

+> [!NOTE]
-Note that sandboxed apps (macOS apps) are limited in where they can write Pact contract files to.
+> Sandboxed apps (macOS apps) are limited in where they can write Pact contract files to.
 The default location seems to be the `Documents` folder in the sandbox (eg: `~/Library/Containers/xyz.example.your-project-name/Data/Documents`).
 Setting the environment variable `PACT_OUTPUT_DIR` might not work without some extra leg work tweaking various settings.
 Look at the logs in debug area for the Pact file location.

 ## Sharing Pact contracts